darkoverlordofdata/kitty-cat-lock/install-notes.md

 ## PINs

+The impetus for this change is that the password check no longer works on Linux, but still works on BSD.
+So why use password?
+Why not a PIN?

 This makes it more like my smart phone or windows desktop.
 I use the same pin on all devices.
 You can give someone the pin without revealing your password.
 Without a pin, the return key will unlock the screen.

 to lock with a pin: